Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

     // => The type table has 355 entries:
     for table {
         print("%: ", it_index);
-        print("  type: %\n", it.type);
+        print("  type: % ", it.type);
+        print("  size: %\n", it.runtime_size);
     }
 }

 /*
 The type table has 355 entries:
-0:   type: INTEGER
+0:   type: INTEGER   size: 8
-1:   type: INTEGER
+1:   type: INTEGER   size: 2
-2:   type: VARIANT
+2:   type: VARIANT   size: 2
-3:   type: INTEGER
+3:   type: INTEGER   size: 1
 ...
-350:   type: STRUCT
+381:   type: STRUCT   size: 16
-351:   type: PROCEDURE
+382:   type: PROCEDURE   size: 8
-352:   type: PROCEDURE
+383:   type: PROCEDURE   size: 8
-353:   type: POINTER
+384:   type: POINTER   size: 8
-354:   type: ARRAY
+385:   type: ARRAY   size: 16
 */
 ```

 Full introspection data is available for all structs, functions, and enums at runtime.
 A structure called **_type_table** contains all variables with their types; this is populated at compile-time.
 Then this data structure is stored in the data segment of the executable file, making it available at runtime.
+Requesting type info returns a pointer to an entry in the type table that is a `Type_Info` struct.
 This structure is not directly accessible, you have to use the proc `get_type_table` from module _Compiler_,  as we did in line (1).
 `table` has as type [] *Type_Info.